 Krystal Joy Brown is a multi-talented Broadway favorite & T.V. & Film actress.

-With five Broadway shows under her belt, HAIR (Dionne/Abe Lincoln), Leap Of Faith (Ornella), Big Fish (Josephine), and MOTOWN (Diana Ross), her extensive theatrical background has led her to be a two-time Fred Astaire Award Nominee and work closely with some of the worlds top Oscar and TONY award-winning playwrights, directors, producers, and creative teams.
+With five Broadway shows under her belt, HAIR (Dionne/Abe Lincoln), Leap Of Faith (Ornella), Big Fish (Josephine), and MOTOWN (Diana Ross), and now Hamilton, her extensive theatrical background has led her to be a two-time Fred Astaire Award Nominee and work closely with some of the world's top Oscar, Olivier and TONY award-winning playwrights, directors, producers, and creative teams.
 Her goal is to always create new characters and be hands-on in the development of new inspiring works.

 Krystal has also helped to create the Hamilton Racial Justice Task Force aka Ham4Progress to use the brand and the many talents of the company to push change in our society and create a more equitable future.